Venus shows growing strength to beat Kirilenko

-MASON, Ohio (Reuters) - Venus Williams showed almost a year after her health scare that she has the stamina needed as she battled for two hours 23 minutes to beat Russia’s Maria Kirilenko 6-3 6-7 6-2 at the Cincinnati Open on Tuesday.
+MASON, Ohio (Reuters) - Venus Williams showed that, almost a year after her health scare, she has the stamina needed as she battled for two hours 23 minutes to beat Russia’s Maria Kirilenko 6-3 6-7 6-2 at the Cincinnati Open on Tuesday.

-Sister Serena, fresh from her Olympic gold medal success in London, ground out a 6-3 6-4 win over determined Greek Eleni Daniilidou.

-Venus served for the match twice in the second set, when up 5-4 and 6-5, but Kirilenko, the 12th seed, fought well to push the first-round contest into a third set.
+Williams served for the match twice in the second set, when up 5-4 and 6-5, but Kirilenko, the number 12 seed, fought well to push the first-round contest into a third set.

-The American was on top throughout the decider, though, showing no signs of the physical ailments which cut short her campaign in the U.S. Open last year.
+The American was on top throughout the third set, though, showing no signs of the physical ailments which cut short her campaign in the U.S. Open last year.

 ”I‘m doing a lot better than this time last year,“ Williams told reporters. ”So much better.
 So much better than a couple months of ago as well.
 I also am learning to deal with everything a lot better.